mfkiwl/raisin64-docs/_build/html/_sources/tools.rst.txt

 Debugging
 ---------

-As the Raisin64 was designed with a from-scratch JTAG controller I wrote recently (the `JTAGlet <https://github.com/ChrisPVille/jtaglet>`_), there was no existing support in any tools.
+As the Raisin64 was designed with a home grown JTAG controller I wrote recently (the `JTAGlet <https://github.com/ChrisPVille/jtaglet>`_), there was no existing support in any tools.
 Not that JTAG core support would help much given the new ISA, but keeping with the bootstrap theme, a custom configuration script for `OpenOCD <http://openocd.org/>`_ was created that uses/misuses the scripting interface to provide communication with the processor's JTAG interface, program the memories, and examine the state of the machine.

 .. admonition:: Future Work